Published in

 MuseumLouvre Museum, Paris

 By the time, Isabella d’Este wished to get a painting from Leonardo, he was not looking upon commissions as it bored him.
 When Leonardo arrived in Florence, Isabella d’Este begged him to fulfill his promise to paint a picture for her, either a portrait or any other subject he chose.
-Earlier, Leonardo had made a chalk drawing of her when he passed through Mantua, and Isabella wanted a painting for herself following the chalk drawing, which took her heart.
+Earlier, Leonardo had made a chalk drawing of her when he passed through Mantua, but Isabella wanted a painting for herself following the chalk drawing, which took her heart.
 Isabella, a strong-willed first lady of Mantua was a strong-willed art patron, who managed to increase the art commissions through her wit.
-I have curated a separate article about Isabella, as she is one of the intellectual women of the Renaissance.
+I have curated a separate article about Isabella, as she is one of the important and intellectual women of the Renaissance.

 “The portrait is exactly like you, and it could not be done better.”